HurtCopain/mtk-payloads/extloader/README.md

-## DA V5 ext loader
+## DA ext loader

-This directory contains a small payload that can be used to add back the boot_to cmd to V5 Download Agents that have it removed (2024+).
+This directory contains a small payload that can be used to add back the boot_to cmd to V5 Download Agents that have it removed (2024+), and V6 loaders.

 ### Building